Michael L. Galyean, Ph.D.,

 Grading Practices.
-A grade is assigned for all courses in which a student is regularly enrolled during any semester or summer term.
-Only through regular enrollment can a grade be earned.
+A grade is assigned for all courses in which a student is enrolled during any semester or summer term.
+Only through enrollment can a grade be earned.
 A passing grade may be earned only if the student is enrolled for the duration of the course, and a grade, once given, may not be changed without approval of the student’s academic dean.

 The instructor of record determines all grades for a course.
 The method of determining a grade will be included in the course syllabus presented to students at the beginning of the semester.

 The grades used, including plus and minus, with their interpretations, are: A, excellent; B, good; C, average; D, inferior (passing, but not necessarily satisfying degree requirements); F, failure; P, passing; PR, in progress; I, incomplete; and W, withdrawal (not to be confused with a drop).
 The letter R designates a course repeated to remove an I. The grade of PR is given only when the work in a course extends beyond the semester or term; it implies satisfactory performance and is used primarily in individual study courses but is not considered a final grade.
 The grades of CR (credit) and NC (no credit) are given in certain instances.